Wings-Of-Disaster/VaLiK/README.md

 ```bash
 python src/LightRAG/lightrag_ollama_demo.py
 ```
-💡 **Note:** Different LLMs can impact graph construction time.
+💡 **Tip:** Different LLMs can impact graph construction time.
 We recommend using the **Qwen2.5** model for its balance of efficiency and effectiveness.

-Since **LightRAG** is continuously updated, we provide a reference example version of the code along with its corresponding dependencies for stable reproduction.
-You can optionally modify the `insert` function inside LightRAG to enable `split_by_character`, which splits each image description into distinct chunks, allowing precise linking between images and knowledge graph entities.
+📌 **Info:** Since **LightRAG** is continuously updated, we provide a reference example version of the code along with its corresponding dependencies for stable reproduction.

+🔧 **Implementation:** You can optionally modify the `insert` function inside LightRAG to enable `split_by_character`, which splits each image description into distinct chunks, allowing precise linking between images and knowledge graph entities.

-⚠️ Additionally, the **Qwen2.5-7B** model in Ollama has unknown stuttering issues, so we recommend using the **32B** model instead.
+⚠️ **Warning:** The **7B Qwen2.5** model in Ollama has unknown stuttering issues, so we recommend using the **32B** model instead.

 ## Performance
 ### Zero-Shot Multimodal Classification